Germany, Geisenheim Research Center

 1,788 ha, 3.8%

-Parentage: This variety was bred in 1882 in Geisenheim by the Swiss botanist, Hermann Müller, from the canton of Thurgau.
+Parentage: This variety was bred in 1882 in Geisenheim by the Swiss botanist Hermann Müller, from the canton of Thurgau.
 For a long time, it was believed that Riesling and Sylvaner were the parent varieties, but eventually, genetic research provided clarity.
 Müller Thurgau is the oldest successful new breed spread throughout the world.
-The synonyms Rivaner and Riesling-Sylvaner point to the original, but incorrect, parentage information, and now the name Riesling-Sylvaner is prohibited as it is misleading.
+The synonyms Rivaner and Riesling-Sylvaner point to the original but incorrect attribution of parentage, and now the name Riesling-Sylvaner is prohibited as it is misleading.

-Vineyard area: This variety grows in all Austrian wine-growing regions.
-But between 1999 and 2009, its growth declined by 36.1%, as did its significance.
+Vineyard area: This variety grows in all Austrian winegrowing regions.
+But between 1999 and 2015, its growth declined significantly, as did its importance.

 Important ampelographic features: